mono/monodevelop/README.md

 * http://tryfsharp.org
 * http://fssnip.net

+### Using the ASP.NET MVC 4 Template

+To use the ASP.NET MVC 4 template, a little bit of additional setup is required.
+The steps are simple and are only required once.

+On the Mac, you can clone this repository and do the following:

+  cd monodevelop
+  ./configure.sh
+  make add-libraries

+This adds all of the ASP.NET MVC 4 libraries to the MonoDevelop Addins directory.
+A few of these libraries have already been added to
+Mono 3.0.
+If a future release of Mono includes the additional libraries, these manual process can be eliminated.

+On Windows, you need to install ASP.NET MVC 4 from http://www.asp.net/mvc/mvc4.
+You can then create a project from the template, build it, and run.

+If, for whatever reason, the references are not found when you create a project from the template, you can clone this repo and copy the monodevelop/dependencies/AspNetMvc4 directory to your local project and re-add the references.

 ### Building and installing from scratch

 Normally you should get the binding from the repository.
 If you want to build and install it yourself and develop it, try this: